sylvainzircher/sylvainzircher.github.io/_posts/resource/2020-07-20-find-last-row-and-last-column-of-range.md

 ---

-When building macros in App Script, learning very quickly how to automatically detect the last row and the last column of a range is a massive time-saver!
+When building macros in Apps Script, learning very quickly how to automatically detect the last row and the last column of a range is a massive time-saver!
 You can either build your own functions or you can leverage some very handy built-in ones: <em>getLastRow()</em> and <em>getLastColumn()</em>.
 Let's have a look.

 ### Let's access the sheet first